Skip to content

 ABOUT THE AUTHOR

-Her short stories have been produced on Radio New Zealand and have appeared in literary journals such as Landfall and Takahe.
-Her writing has also been included in the following anthologies, Another 100 NZ Short Short Stories (Tandem, 1998), NZ Short Short stories (Tandem, 1999), and It Looks Better on You: New Zealand women writers on their friendships, edited by Jane Westaway and Tessa Copland (Longacre Press, 2003).
+Her short stories have been produced on Radio New Zealand and have appeared in literary journals such as Landfall and Takahē.
+Her writing has also been included in the following anthologies, Another 100 NZ Short Short Stories (Tandem, 1998), NZ Short Short stories (Tandem, 1999), and It Looks Better on You: New Zealand Women Writers on Their Friendships, edited by Jane Westaway and Tessa Copland (Longacre Press, 2003).

-Her first book, Writers in Residence: a journey with pioneer New Zealand writers was published by Auckland University Press in 2004.
-A review by Mark Williams in the Sunday Star Times stated, ‘Jenny Jones, in a readable and refreshingly non-judgmental study, gives vivid life to some of the intellectual shapers of colonial New Zealand… Jones’ pioneers are the writers who come at the beginning of literary activity in this country’.
+Her first book, Writers in Residence: a Journey with Pioneer New Zealand Writers was published by Auckland University Press in 2004.
+A review by Mark Williams in the Sunday Star-Times stated, ‘Jenny Jones, in a readable and refreshingly non-judgmental study, gives vivid life to some of the intellectual shapers of colonial New Zealand… Jones’ pioneers are the writers who come at the beginning of literary activity in this country’.
 Margie Thomson in the New Zealand Herald wrote, ‘Jones is an exhaustive researcher, but her light touch, obvious enjoyment of her subject, and eye for amusing detail lift these figures off the page and into our imaginations.’

 MEDIA LINKS AND CLIPS